Lima Memorial Health System Logo

 Symptoms

-The person may have altered mental status due to reduced blood flow to the brain.
+The person may have an altered mental status due to reduced blood flow to the brain.
 Other symptoms may include:

 • Loss of appetite